-Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 days of the date they are provided to the HACB.
+Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 days of the HACB request.
 The documents must not be damaged, altered or in any way illegible.

 Print-outs from Web pages are considered original documents.